camwestwood/xapi/recipes/case/close-case.md

 Common entity identifier: [ObjectA](/common_structures.md#objecta)

 #### Example Example
-The object is the case is being closed
+The Object is the case is being closed

 ``` javascript